 Because sustainable grazing practices directly affect the quality of forage, the biodiversity of pastures is improved, and in turn, animal health is increased.

-Our grazing ruminant animals – cattle, sheep, goats, and bison – are free to follow their natural instincts, eat a foraged diet (no grain), and live outdoors all of the time.
+Our grazing ruminant animals – cattle, sheep, and bison – are free to follow their natural instincts, eat a foraged diet (no grain), and live outdoors all of the time.

 In addition, since there is more direct oversight of the livestock, more opportunities are created for young people to get started in agriculture.
 Regenerative farms support their communities by providing more living wage jobs and local economic benefits.